Belarusian Americans: Demography

-According to the 1990 US Census, only 4,277 respondents claimed Belarusian ancestry; there are no reports as to the estimated population from the 2000 census.
-The precise number of Belarusian Americans is difficult to determine, as census and immigration statistics did not historically recognize Belarusians as a separate category, as the Belarus was for a time part of the Russian Empire and then the Soviet Union when early immigrants arrived.
-Many of them were recorded as Russian or Polish, depending on the region of Belarus where they were born.
-The majority of the pre-Revolutionary immigrants from Belarus who were ethnic Belarusians identified as Russian, more or less holding Russophillic or Westrussianist views.
+According to the 1990 United States Census, only 4,277 respondents claimed Belarusian ancestry; there are no reports as to the estimated population from the 2000 census.
+The majority of the pre-Revolutionary immigrants from Belarus who were ethnic Belarusians identified as Russian, more or less holding Russophilic or Westrussianist views.
 A large portion of the Russian American community consisted of immigrants from Belarus.
 Belarus had, and still has, a Polish minority consisting of ethnic Poles, the descendants of the Polish nobility and gentry, as well as descendants of Polonized Belarusian peasants.
 In addition, the term "Belarusian" only became common near the end of the Soviet Union's existence, and most persons of Belarusian ancestry in the United States would be unaware of the term, referring to themselves as "White Russian" rather than "Belarusian".

-Since it was customary in American English of that time to use a historical Ruthenian designation for various East Slavic peoples, Belarusians in the USA were sometimes referred to as White Ruthenians, and their first newspaper, Belaruskaja trybuna (Беларуская трыбуна), that was published since 1926 by the Whiteruthenian National Association, had an English subtitle: Whiteruthenian Tribune.
+Since it was customary in American English of that time to use a historical Ruthenian designation for various East Slavic peoples, Belarusians in the U.S. were sometimes referred to as White Ruthenians.
+For example, the first Belarusian-American newspaper, Belaruskaja trybuna (Беларуская трыбуна), was published since 1926 by the Whiteruthenian National Association, and had an English subtitle: Whiteruthenian Tribune.

 The largest concentrations of Belarusian Americans are in the metropolitan New York area, New Jersey (especially Highland Park and South River), Cleveland (and its suburbs), Chicago (recent immigrants concentrated around Wheeling), Los Angeles, Sacramento (largely around Orangevale and North Highlands) and Detroit.

-There were several waves of Belarusian influx into the US, one before the Russian Revolution, then in 1919-1939 from Western Belarus, then in the late 1940s-early 1950s (after the Second World War), and after the collapse of the USSR in the 1990s.
+There were several waves of Belarusian influx into the U.S., one before the Russian Revolution, then in 1919-1939 from Western Belarus, then in the late 1940s-early 1950s (after the Second World War), and after the collapse of the USSR in the 1990s.

 One major group of Belarusian immigrants to the U.S. are Belarusian Jews who migrated starting in the mid-19th century, having faced discrimination in the Russian Empire, which Belarus was part of at the time.

-According to the 2000 Census Bureau report, 38,505 people who were born in Belarus lived in the USA.
+According to the 2000 Census Bureau report, 38,505 people who were born in Belarus lived in the United States.
 1,363 of them spoke the Belarusian language at home.

 Belarusian-born population

-Belarusian-born population in the US since 2010:
+Belarusian-born population in the U.S. since 2010: